jedrichards/rsyncwrapper/README.md

 *[string]* By default rsync will use an algorithm based on file size and modification date to determine if a file needs to be copied.
 Set the `compareMode` string to modify this behaviour.
 A value of `sizeOnly` will cause rsync to only check the size of the file to determine if it has changed and needs copying.
 A value of `checksum` will compare 128bit file checksums to see if copying is required and result in fairly heavy disk I/O on both sides.

 For extra information and subtlety relating to these options please consult the [rsync manpages](http://linux.die.net/man/1/rsync).

+#### `dryRun`

+*[boolean]* Value specifying whether rsync should simply perform a dry run with the given options, i.e. not modify the file system put output verbose information to stdout about what actions it would have taken.

 ### Tests